ross2121/Alpha_pods/README.md

 # Alpha Pods

-**Alpha Pods** is a Telegram-based collaborative trading platform built on Solana that enables groups of traders to pool funds and make investment decisions together through secure, transparent, and democratic processes.
+**Alpha Pods** is a Telegram-based collaborative trading and governance platform built on Solana.
+Groups can pool funds for DeFi strategies *and* run full SPL Governance (Realms) workflows directly from Telegram, with a lightweight web dashboard for read‑only visibility.

 ## 🎬 Demo Video